AlexPuckett/MSc-Thesis/README.md

 # Brachytherapy Infrastructure Shielding Calculations (BISC)
-MSc thesis for medical physics - radiation physics, software for automatically calculating barrier thickness and best possible material to use along with the cost.
+MSc thesis for medical physics - radiation physics, software for automatically calculating barrier thickness and the best material to be used considering costs for a Brachytherapy department.